How Big Top helped TEAMS Europe increase LinkedIn performance by nearly 1000% - organically

 The impact

 That’s what gave people a proper feel for TEAMS Europe.
-Not just what was on the agenda, but what it actually felt like to be in the room.
+Not just what was on the agenda - but what it actually felt like to be there.

 It also put the team front and centre, which made a huge difference.
 The more visible the people behind the event became, the warmer, more recognisable and more memorable the brand felt.